 Step 1: Visit the e way bill portal and select enrolment for transporters under registration.

-Step 2: Click “Enrolment for Transporters” under the Registration tab and you will be directed to the following Enrollment Form u/s 35(2).
+Step 2: Click “Enrolment for Transporters” under the Registration tab to access the Enrollment Form u/s 35(2).
 Fill out the form providing all the necessary information

 Step 3: Provide a declaration regarding the correctness of the information by clicking on the checkbox.